fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://github.com/KathanP19/protoscan">-Prototype Pollution Scanner made in Golang</a>

+<a href="https://thexssrat.medium.com/what-the-fuzz-the-truth-behind-content-discovery-77cd0c0756e7">-What the fuzz?! — The truth behind content discovery</a>

 <a href="https://github.com/d3mondev/puredns">-PureDNS : Subdomain bruteforcing tool that improves massdns to accurately handle wildcard subdomains and DNS poisoning. </a>

 <a href="https://n00b.sh/posts/aes-killer-mobile-app-demo/">-Decrypting Mobile App Traffic using AES Killer and Frida</a>